astmnk/docker-postgis/10.15/README.md

 (4 rows)
 ```

-The image will create a database template when run called `template_postgis`.
 When creating a database your can use the `template_postgis` template as it already has the extensions `postgis` and `postgis_topology` pre-installed.

 ```
 docker exec server-name psql -U postgres -c "CREATE DATABASE my_db TEMPLATE template_postgis;"